lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

  We first try to retrieve the texture of the material by calling the `aiGetMaterialTexture` function.
 This function receives as a parameter an instance of an `AIString` that will be used to return the texture path.
 If the path is present (if it is not null or empty) we insert the path where the textures for this model will reside.
  We first check if the path corresponds to an embedded texture using the `EMBED_TEXT_ID` regular expression.
  Embedded textures start with '*' followed by a number.
 If it is an embedded texture we extract its contents to a file using the `pcDataCompressed` function (we assume it is in PNG format).
-If it is not an embedded texture, we jus transform the path.
+If it is not an embedded texture, we just transform the path.
  Many models use absolute paths, which probably won't fit with the path were you store the model.
 This is the reason why get just the file name, without the possible path (either absolute or relative) that could be used in the model.
 We assume the textures will be placed in the same directory as the model file.